 We have also created our own device for when we do on-site testing during physical intrusion attempts.
 We called it the “NinjaPi,” which is a rogue device we plant into a company’s network after breaking into their office that can bypass NAC restrictions and has LTE capabilities so we can remotely connect.

-We have done it all.
-We’ve called users over the phone to impersonate someone from the IT department asking for passwords.
-We’ve bribed a janitor into letting us into the office after-hours using a backdoor.
-We’ve used online content, such as promotional videos, to obtain sensitive data that no one thought could be used to build a convincing Social Engineering (SE) ploy.
+We have done it all; calling users over the phone to impersonate someone from the IT department asking for passwords to bribing a janitor to let us into the office after-hours using a backdoor to using online content such as promotional videos to obtain sensitive data that no one thought could be used to build a convincing SE ploy.
 Anything is possible in terms of attack vectors.